Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 2. Create a Fabric lakehouse

-   After the lakehouse is created, go back to the workspace.
-Click the 'New' button from the **Data Engineering** or the **Data Science** homepage and select 'Import notebook' from the menu.
-Navigate to `src/notebooks` folder under the repo, and select all the notebooks to import:
+   Within the workspace, create a new lakehouse by clicking the 'New' button on the top of the page.
+Refer to [this documentation](https://learn.microsoft.com/fabric/onelake/create-lakehouse-onelake#create-a-lakehouse) for detailed instructions.

 3. Import the sample notebooks

    After the lakehouse is created, go back to the workspace.
-Click the 'New' button again and select 'Import notebook' from the menu.
+Click the 'New' button from the **Data Engineering** or the **Data Science** homepage and select 'Import notebook' from the menu.
 Navigate to `src/notebooks` folder under the repo, and select all the notebooks to import:

    ![import all notebooks](./images/import_all_notebooks.png)